 Real-World Example Scenario

-- Situation for example: A Croatian operator (owner or agent) charters a yacht to a private German individual (consumer) cruising in Spain.
+- Situation for an example: A Croatian operator (owner or agent) charters a yacht to a private German individual (consumer) cruising in Spain.

 - The Contract: A MYBA standard form, governed by English law, with arbitration or court jurisdiction in England.

-In practice, each element here—parties, location, and law—are from different jurisdictions.
-Yet, the parties still might use the MYBA form because it is what the yacht chartering industry “defaults” to.
+Yet, such parties might use the MYBA form because it is what the yacht chartering industry “defaults” to.
 This does not come without risks.

 Key Risks of Using a Non-EU (English Law) Contract in EU Waters